regen-network/regen-data-standards/schema/generated/showOnProjectPage.md

 # Slot: showOnProjectPage

-_Whether to show this organization on the project page._
+_Whether to show this organization or individual on the project page._